ajreynol/rexec_cvc4/README.md

 Rebase remote (not recommended to use this manually).
 * `-s [syncronize type]`
 Syncronize code local to remote.
 Use if you made code changes that you don't want to commit to git.
+Syncronization type is one of the following:
+  - src: Syncronize the `src/` subdirectory.
+  - test: Syncronize the `test/` subdirectory.
+  - dev: Syncronize the `src/` and `test/` subdirectories.
+  - all: Syncronize the entire repo (not recommended).

 # Examples: